by jim goulding

 Gen-x – Reactive, Recessive.
 Central role is Activity (working, starting families, and livelihoods, serving institutions, testing values).

-– Idealist Dominant.
-Central role is Leadership (parenting, teaching,
+Boomers – Idealist Dominant.
+Central role is

-directing institutions, using values).
+Leadership (parenting, teaching, directing institutions, using values).

-– Adaptive, Recessive.
-Central role is Stewardship (supervising, mentoring,
+Silent – Adaptive, Recessive.
+Central role is

-channeling endowments, passing on values.
+Stewardship (supervising, mentoring, channeling endowments, passing on values.

-– Civic, Dominant.
-(Strauss and Howe do not elaborate on the ages reached
+GI – Civic, Dominant.
+(Strauss and Howe do not

-– Reactive, Recessive.
-(Strauss and Howe do not elaborate on the ages reached
+Lost – Reactive, Recessive.
+(Strauss and Howe do

 Now lets take a look at some other eras in American history that mirror the time we are in at this moment, in 2003.
 Strauss and Howe define these eras as generational constellations.
 1924, 1855, 1766 and 1664.[xi]

-(For further reading on the Civil War era check the footnote.
-That era
+(For further reading on the Civil War era check

-interrupted an entire generation. [xii])
+the footnote.
+That era interrupted an entire generation.

-all four of these moments, Americans perceived their social life to be
+“At all four of these moments, Americans

-above statement refers to the years, 1924, 1855, 1766,1664 and now, 2003.
+The above statement refers to the years, 1924,

+1855, 1766,1664 and now, 2003.
 That quote was written in 1990.
-I find it amazingly accurate pertaining to the mood of the
+I find it

-nation at this precise moment in time.
-Furthermore, “Looking up, 13ers will
+in time.
+Furthermore, “Looking up, 13ers will sense among the older generation

-the world for what it really is.” [xiv]
+an utter impracticality, an inability to see the world for what it really is.” [xiv]

-a 13er, I can state unequivocally, that statement is true.
-13er’s love
+As a 13er, I can state unequivocally, that

-reality.
-This is one reason reality shows are so big.
-There core viewer is the
+statement is true.
+13er’s love reality.
+This is one reason reality shows are so

-13er’s (Gen-X).
-(To read more about Gen-X, see page 313 in Generations.
-It’s
+big.
+There core viewer is the 13er’s (Gen-X).
+(To read more about Gen-X, see

-brings us to 2003.
+This brings us to 2003.

-and Howe wrote an article about the coming crisis that can be read here, http://www.lcourse.com/media/commentary/011029.html
+coming crisis that can be read here,

 .
 It was written about the events of September 11th, 2001.
 However, I